Wendy-B-Hub/imageUpload/README.md

 ## frontend
-using ejs as html engine to rendr page
+using ejs as html engine to render page